-“But you know, you have these conversations with yourself,” says Liz.
-“I asked myself: ‘When you want to help someone, whose terms do you help them on?’”
+“But you know, you have these conversations with yourself,” she says.
+“I asked myself, ‘When you want to help someone, whose terms do you help them on?’”

 Understandably, Liz—who dealt with extreme stress everyday on the job and wanted her home life to be more balanced—reached the end of her patience, and eventually told her housekeeper that she couldn’t keep her on.
 The woman burst into tears, and Liz had an immediate change of heart.

-“I was quite embarrassed to realize that, in all my 17 years living in Vancouver, I didn’t really get involved in the city’s need,” says Liz.
+“I was quite embarrassed to realize that, in all my 17 years living in Vancouver, I didn’t really get involved in the city’s need,” she says.
 “I would just drive tunnel vision from home to work and back to home; at the pace I was working, there was no time for anything else.”

-But, as Liz is quick to point out, “you have to make time for things in life.”
+But, as she is quick to point out, “you have to make time for things in life.”
 Things that matter.